Tasting Menu

 Inspired by the robust cuisine of 17th century England, in the middle of the Cromwell era, where flavor and strength were the hallmarks of the table.

-A tribute to the Italian-British union after World War II, when flavors crossed borders and gave rise to new traditions.
+A tribute to the post-World War II Italian-British union, when flavors crossed borders and gave rise to new traditions.

 Desserts